Soumo525/Js-Youtube/README.md

 Object 1 , Object 2 ,Object 3 and JSON

 Day09 ->
-Functions and parameter, Functions with objects and array
+Functions and parameter, Functions with objects and array, Global and local scope